GWC-DCMB/ClubCurriculum/contributing.md

 # How to Contribute

-We use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) to manage our workflow.
+We use the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to make our lives easier.
 This means all new lessons, practices, and edits should be made in separate branches -- not the `master` branch.

-If you run into problems, contact [Kelly](mailto:sovacool@umich.edu).
+If you have questions or run into problems at any point, contact [Kelly](mailto:sovacool@umich.edu).

-## Creating or editing
+## Setup

-1. If you haven't already, clone this repo
+If you haven't already:

+1. Configure git on your local machine

+    Use the same email that is associated with your GitHub account.
     ```
+    git config --global user.name "Firstname Lastname"
+    git config --global user.email "you@email.com"
+    ```

+1. Clone this repo
+    ```
     git clone https://github.com/GWC-DCMB/ClubCurriculum
     ```

+If you need a refresher, Software Carpentry has a lesson on [Version Control with Git](http://swcarpentry.github.io/git-novice/).

+## Creating or editing

 1. Create a new branch for your feature